This is part of my main Garmin Forerunner 945 Review and specifically looks at many aspects of GPS accuracy or, more correctly, GNSS accuracy.

 Despite quite a lot of time with the 945, I don’t feel in a position to more definitive that GPS is better than GPS+GLONASS but that would be where I ‘d place a bet right now.

-I expect that Garmin WILL improve 945+GALILEO accuracy but I do NOT expect it will be a massive improvement and I DO NOT think it will end up being as good as the GPS-only V800/AMBIT3.
+I understand that Garmin ARE STILL WORKING TO improve 945+GALILEO accuracy but I do NOT expect it will be a massive improvement and I DO NOT think it will end up being as good as the GPS-only V800/AMBIT3.
 Let’s wait and see…I hope I’m wrong.

 Once again the sad, tentative conclusion is that if you want a pretty picture of where you are going then all is good.
 If you want accurate running paces and accurate distances then you need a footpod.
 I think I’ve said that before, somewhere.